yogeshbdeshpande/arm-c2pa/requirements/PLATFORM.md

 * Platform MUST provide API to export Remote Attestation Results/Verdict to the requesting Client on the Device, including the Claim Generator

+* System should support reporting Attestation Evidence of Claim Generator Application (running in Rich OS) as well as any component relevant to C2PA running inside TEE, to a Remote Attestation Verifier

 ## Secure Communication

 * Secure TLS V1.3 Communication from a TEE to remote locations for Certificate Signing Requests